AnkitMU/ABC_OCL/README.md

 # OCL Benchmark Generation Framework

-This project generates OCL (Object Constraint Language) benchmarks from UML/Ecore metamodels.
-It builds diverse SAT/UNSAT constraints, enriches them with metadata, and can verify them with Z3 through the included verification pipeline.
+This framework generates OCL (Object Constraint Language) benchmarks from UML/Ecore metamodels.
+It generates feature driven diverse OCL constraints which are solver verified (Z3 SMT) through a verification pipeline.

 ## What it does
-- Generate OCL constraints from a pattern library
+- Generate OCL constraints from a pattern library based on user Configuration
-- Create SAT and UNSAT sets
+- Create SAT and UNSAT constraints
 - Add metadata (operators, difficulty, depth, etc.)
-- Deduplicate and analyze constraints
+-  Remove deduplicate and analyze constraints.
-- Optionally verify constraints with Z3
+- verify entire benchmark using SMT solver (Z3)
 - Export JSON/JSONL and OCL files

 ## Quick start